 For one, they block ads.
 That’s a good way to preserve some of your privacy and also makes websites less obnoxious as you browse them.
 However, I would have liked to see the ad-blocking feature integrated into the VPN client, without requiring a browser extension.
 That way users could benefit from OVPN’s ad blocking system-wide (not just in the web browser) and also on mobile.
 My two cents.

-The browser extensions also allow you to block access to certain sites (which you define) unless you’re connected to OVPN.
+The browser extensions also allow you to block access to certain sites as defined by you unless you’re connected to OVPN.
 That means that if you forget to enable the VPN before starting a browsing session, you won’t shoot yourself in the foot.

 The extensions also block WebRTC leaks and can purge your browser cookies and local storage.

-OVPN offers three subscription terms: monthly, semi-yearly, and yearly.
+OVPN offers three subscription terms: monthly, semi-yearly, yearly, and bi-yearly.
 The yearly plan provides the biggest discount, as expected.